OneinfinityN7/Cache-Refresh-SillyTavern/README.md

       * Restart SillyTavern after modifying these configuration parameters.
       * Ensure you're using `Chat Completion` mode, as Claude doesn't support caching for `Text Completion`.
       * For optimal caching, it's recommended to set `cachingAtDepth` to an even number.
 The number represents caching depth: 0 is your most recent message (not recommended), 2 represents the two previous messages before (usually sufficient).
-      * You can now set the caching depth directly in the extension settings and toggle between full and truncated messages using the scissors/text icon button next to the send button.
       * When using `enableSystemPromptCache` (Claude endpoints only, always on for OpenRouter), avoid random elements or lorebooks in your system prompt.
       * Learn more about Claude caching at: https://rentry.org/pay-the-piper-less
       * Be aware that `openai_max_context` in your `Chat Completion` settings can provoke unexpected behavior.